Cykooz/libheif-sys/README.md

 packages from scratch.
 It merges package requirements specified in the `Cargo.toml` of crates in the dependency tree.

-## Example of reading and decoding of HEIF-image
+## Example of reading and decoding HEIF-image

 ```rust
 use std::ffi;